 I have not even got to the bulk of my speech, but I will try to speed up.
 I was getting to the end of my responses to hon.
 Members’ comments, which I was certain we had time for.

-I will finish on a positive remark about the hon.
-Member for Ochil and South Perthshire’s comments.
+I will finish on a positive remark about the comments made by the hon.
+Member for Ochil and South Perthshire.
 I am pleased to say that geothermal investigation has been embraced around the Chamber.
 I am sure that he will support the delivery of the Scottish Government’s ambition for accelerated clean growth in Scotland.

 To aid the debate, I will cast aside some of my notes.
 As we have heard in this debate, much more needs to be done on energy efficiency.
 In my meetings with energy companies and climate change activists, they all agree on one principle: not enough is done for energy efficiency in our homes and businesses across the nations of the UK.
 Old housing stock is part of that huge challenge.